 For four days, I walked through narrow lanes of the old city, enjoying the romance of being in a city where history still lives - in its cobblestone streets and in its people riding asses, carrying vine leaves and palm as they once did during the time of Christ.
-This is home Jerusalem. sacred sites of Christianity, Islam and Judaism.
-This is the place that church of Holy Sepulchre, the place where Jesus was finally laid to rest.
-This is the site of crucifixion, burial and resurrection.
-Built by the Roman Emperor Constantine the site at earlier temple to Aphrodite, it is the most venerated Christian shrine in the world.
+This is Jerusalem. home to the sacred sites of Christianity, Islam and Judaism.
+This is the place that church the houses the of Holy Sepulchre, the place where Jesus was finally laid to rest.
+This is also the site Christ's of crucifixion, burial and resurrection.
+Built by the Roman Emperor Constantine the site of at an earlier temple to Aphrodite, it is the most venerated Christian shrine in the world.
 And justifiably so.
-Here, within the church, are the last five stations of the cross, the 10th station where Jesus was stripped of his clothes, the 11th where he was nailed to the cross, the 12th where he died on the cross, and the 13th where the body was removed from the 14th, his tomb.
-For all this weighty tradition, the approach and CO the church to nondescript.
+Here, within the church, are the last five stations of the cross, the 10th station where Jesus was stripped of his clothes, the 11th where he was nailed to the cross, the 12th where he died on the cross, and the 13th where the body was removed from the cross, and the 14th, his tomb.
+For all this weighty tradition, the approach and the church is entrance to nondescript.
 You have to ask for directions.
 Even to the devout pilgrims walking Christian along the Via Dolorosa - the Way of Sorrows - first nine stations look clueless.
-Then courtyard appears, hemmed in by other buildings and a doorway to one side.
+Then а courtyard appears, hemmed in by other buildings and a doorway to one side.
 This leads to a vast area of huge stone architecture.
 Immediately inside the entrance is your first stop.
 It's the stone of anointing: this is the place, according to Greek tradition, where Christ was removed from the cross.
 The Roman Catholics, however, believe it to be the spot where Jesus's body was prepared for burial by Joseph.
-What happened next?
+What happened next ?
 Jesus was buried.
 He was taken to a place outside the city of Jerusalem where other graves existed and there, he was buried in a cave.
 However, all that is long gone, destroyed by continued attacks and rebuilding; what remains is the massive - and impressive -Rotunda (a round building with a dome) that Emperor Constantine built.
 Under this, and right in the centre of the Rotunda, is the structure that contains the Holy Sepulchre.